Work & Service Opportunities

 • Other duties as assigned

-• Climb stairs frequently due to the layout of our historic buildings
+• Climb stairs frequently due to layout of the historic buildings.

 Oberlin Heritage Center COVID-19 Policy